 - Hike to Kaihalulu Beach

 - and many others.

-And about the duration of these walks, they are around three to four-hour road to Hana hikes.
-Yet, if you prefer a shorter time – you can choose walks that are about 15-20 minutes walk, which can be good for stretching your body.
+And about the duration of these walks, they are around three to four-hour road trips to Hana hikes.
+Yet, if you prefer a shorter time, you can choose walks that are about 15-20 minutes long, which can be good for stretching your body.